10 Ways to See the Northern Lights in Manitoba

 Churchill

-A Frontier’s North itinerary also includes a visit to Dan's Diner, a mobile Tundra Buggy dining hall hidden in the wilderness and under the northern lights, where guests enjoy a world-class meal featuring regional and local fare.
+A Frontier’s North itinerary also includes a visit to Dan's Diner, a mobile Tundra Buggy restaurant on the arctic tundra, where guests enjoy a unique culinary experience featuring regional and local fare.

 From an Aurora Pod and Aurora Dome